 Every time I looked to my right it was there.
-It looked like a giant snake winding through the beautiful landscape, as if I were in a sci-fi film.
-It was strange to have the it constantly in your sight – like a monkey on your back.
+It looked like a giant snake winding through the beautiful landscape as if I were in a sci-fi film.
+It was strange to have it constantly in your sight – like a monkey on your back.
 Always there, always reminding you that it is the reason why people are here in this part of the world.
 Oil.

 I was traveling up the Dalton Highway following the Alaskan pipeline from Fairbanks to Coldfoot Alaska and slightly beyond.
 The highway was built as a supply road to support the construction of the pipeline in 1974.
-It’s a 414 mile road (the majority of it dirt) beginning at the Elliott Highway north of Fairbanks and ending at Deadhorse near the Arctic Ocean.
-And it’s still used primarily in conjunction with the pipeline today for maintenance crews, shipping…and little bit of…tourism.
+It’s a 414-mile road (the majority of it dirt) beginning at the Elliott Highway north of Fairbanks and ending at Deadhorse near the Arctic Ocean.
+And it’s still used primarily in conjunction with the pipeline today for maintenance crews, shipping…and a little bit of…tourism.

 Table of Contents